 League Advocacy for Voters

-LWVNOW’s voter advocacy is concentrated in two areas
+LWVNOW’s voter advocacy is concentrated in tHREE areas

 Facilitating voter registration among area students who are close to age 18 and/or high school graduation.
 This involves working with student leaders and service clubs, as well as school administration and faculty.
 Use this form to document your voter registration event.